arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![Opta™ Manual IP Configuration](assets/opta_plcide_ipconfig.svg)

 If the IP address for the Opta™ is set manually, it is necessary to configure the Ethernet interface on your computer by introducing a manual IP address setting under *IPv4*.
 The information set under the IPv4 configuration follows the gateway setting.
-This is important to ensure you can develop the project for the Opta™ using the PLC IDE.
+It is important to ensure you have a stable connection with the Opta™ using the PLC IDE to develop the project.

 The configured IP address for the Opta also serves to connect and develop within the Arduino PLC IDE environment.
 The Modbus TCP option must be activated and set with the Opta™ device's assigned IP address by going to `On-line -> Set up communication`.
 The connection between Opta™ and the development environment can be verified with the`ping <Opta™ IP Address>` command via the terminal.